dtodo1paco/url-shortener/README.md

 - When a code is requested, the server would redirect your browser to the corresponding source URL
 - Every code request is saved to keep track of shorten URL use
 - Unit/Functional testing for all the services
+- Every authenticated user has access to visits of its shortened URLs

 #### ToDo
 - User registration
-- Every authenticated user has access to visits of its shortened URLs
 - Admin desktop

+### Versions
+#### v 0.0.1
+Initial working version with basic features
+#### v 0.0.2
+Add unit & integration tests for both sides (server & client)
+#### v 0.0.3
+Add Authentication by JWT token and a basic dashboard with paginated URLs

 ### Testing
 To run tests on Client part, you only have to type: